 1. The New CBSE Section Increase Formula – Appendix V (2025 Amendment)

-📊 Amended Appendix V – Built-Up Carpet Area vs. Section Permissions
+📊 Amended Appendix V – Built-Up Area vs. Section Permissions

-Built-Up Carpet Area (sqm) Max Sections Allowed (Balvatika to Class XII)
+Built-Up Area (sqm) Max Sections Allowed (Balvatika to Class XII)

 1,000 (Minimum/Base Requirement for Branch School) 8